unartig/sepsis_osc/typst/chapters/method.typ

 Unlike in this approach the values of the latent coordinates in Dreamer-V3 do not have prior semantic meaning associated with them.
 Both allow for differentiable quantization, with details on the latent lookup implementation, including grid-resolution and kernel size, can be found in @sec:impl_fsq.

-Unlike Neural Differential Equations @kidger2022neuraldifferentialequations and Physics Informed Neural Networks @sophiya2025pinn where the integration of the #acr("ODE") itself provides gradients directly by backpropagation through the #acr("ODE"), here the gradient information is provided by the nearby quantized points which contribute to estimated synchronicity measure through the smoothing.
+In Neural Differential Equations @kidger2022neuraldifferentialequations and Physics Informed Neural Networks @sophiya2025pinn where the integration of the #acr("ODE") itself provides gradients directly by backpropagation through the #acr("ODE").
+In contrast, here the gradient information is provided by the nearby quantized points which contribute to estimated synchronicity measure through the smoothing.

 // #footnote[Dropping the softmax-normalization and defining the $2T_d=sigma^2$, where $sigma^2$ is the variance, the smoothing resembles a Gaussian or Radial-Basis Kernel]
 === Decoder <sec:mdec>